heaucques/dumb-thing-poorly-created/README.md

 i still used the same [interactive rubik's cube website](https://ruwix.com/online-rubiks-cube-solver-program/) since its too convenient to not use

 i think there is a way to string together keypresses into a string for it to iterate through but im too lazy to find out so for now it utilizes the 1 by 1 basis; i just create a separate program to create applescript command thingies

+if using firefox you can replace `google chrome` with `firefox` and probably `safari` if safari

+if you're using edge i'll be quite confused

 ## example applescript
 ```applescript